IshrakAdit/sse/README.md

 - Register or log in with a **username**
 - You’ll be redirected to a **real-time notification dashboard**
 - You should be connected to the server via SSE
+- You can open multiple portals with different usernames for simulating multiple clients
+- Use these usernames for unicasting notifications from admin sie
+- Broadcasted notifications should appear in all user portals

 ---